José Pacheco Pereira: Biography

 He was born in Porto and graduated in Philosophy from Porto University, after having studied law at Lisbon University.
 He was born to parents Álvaro Gonçalo de Lima Pacheco Pereira (born 4 August 1921 in Porto, Bonfim), related to the Lords of Aveloso by bastard line and Maria Celina Machado (5 July 1921 in Porto - 1997).

-He was a member of the Communist Party of Portugal (Marxist-Leninist) prior to the 25 April 1974 revolution.
+He was a member of the Communist Party of Portugal (Marxist-Leninist) prior to the 25 April 1974 Carnation Revolution.
 He left the far-left in 1976.
 He later became a member of the center-right Social Democratic Party, and was a Deputy (i.e. Member) of the Portuguese Parliament for three mandates and Member and Vice-President of the European Parliament from 1999 to 2004.

 He is a regular columnist in the written press (Público newspaper and Sábado magazine) and television pundit (SIC Notícias news channel).
+He also contributes to the weekly debate program O Princípio da Incerteza on TSF radio, where he comments on Portuguese and international political affairs.
 He also teaches at Instituto Superior de Ciências do Trabalho e da Empresa (ISCTE).

 Pacheco Pereira has mixed conservative and liberal political and social views.
 He supported Iraq War in 2003, like most of his party.
 He supports abortion but opposes same-sex marriage, which he believes promotes homophobia.
 He is against adoption by same-sex couples.
 He has stated several times that the Constitution of Portugal should drop the prohibition of fascist parties.